"Bollywood produces a rare gem like Rang De Basanti"

 Much to Bhaskor’s dismay, Piku wishes to sell their ancestral home in Kolkata.
 After expressing his objections, he decides to go to Kolkata himself.

-Of course, Piku cannot let her greying father take the trip alone so she joins him, along with Rana Chaudhry (Irrfan Chaudhary).
+Of course, Piku cannot let her greying father take the trip alone so she joins him, along with Rana Chaudhry (Irrfan Khan).
 He is a mutual friend who owns a taxi business.

 With no superfluous dance numbers or unduly emotional scenes, Piku was appreciated for its sheer simplicity.